kaiomagalhaes/blog/en/graylog_tutorial.md

 "A twelve-factor app never concerns itself with routing or storage of its output stream."

-In to acomplish it we should use the first option, which is very easy with docker-compose.
+In order to acomplish it we should use the first option, which is very easy with docker-compose.
 You just need to add the following piece inside the service that you want to log in your docker-compose.yml file.

 ```
     logging: